dwimperl/tools/README.txt

 *) Download and install Strawberry perl strawberry-perl-5.12.3.0.msi *) Open command prompt
-*) Check in the whole Strawberry directory to a fresh Git repository *) Create a git repository in dwimper for perl-5.12.3.0
+*) Check in the whole Strawberry directory to a fresh Git repository *) Create a git repository in dwimperl for perl-5.12.3.0

 *)  For development set: